How the EV FBT Exemption Works in Australia (2026)

 Based on average Australian electricity rates, charging an FBT-exempt EV at home costs approximately 4–5 cents per km - a fraction of petrol running costs, making the running cost savings as compelling as the tax savings.
 See our EV charging cost guide for a full breakdown by tariff type and state.

-Sources: Australian Taxation Office (ATO) - Electric Cars FBT Exemption; Electric Vehicle Council State of EVs Australia 2025; AADA LCT Threshold Update 2025–26.
-Data current as at March 2026.
+Sources: Australian Taxation Office (ATO) - Electric Cars FBT Exemption; Treasury - Statutory Review of the Electric Car Discount (May 2026); AADA LCT Threshold Update 2026–27.
+Data current as at July 2026.

 Frequently Asked Questions